Spatio-temporal smoothing, interpolation and prediction of income distributions based on grouped data: Simulation study

+First, we fitted the proposed spatio-temporal mixture model, as described in Section~\ref{sec:method}, with varying numbers of components: $K = 2, \dots, 6$.
+The Gibbs sampler was run for 30,000 iterations, with the initial 10,000 iterations discarded as burn-in.
+Figure~\ref{fig:sim_K} presents the log PPL (LPPL) for the mixture models for $K = 2, \dots, 6$ under the low- and medium-frequency settings.
+In all cases, the LPPL decreased substantially as $K$ increased from 2 to 3, the true number of components, beyond which no further improvements were observed.
+A similar phenomenon has been reported in the context of selecting the number of latent factors for multiple grouped count data \citep{Kobayashi25}.
+Since incorporating more components than necessary does not enhance predictive performance in terms of LPPL, particularly when analysing grouped data with limited information, these results suggest that monitoring the LPPL starting from small values of $K$ and selecting the value at the kink is a reasonable and practical approach.

+Table~\ref{tab:sim_ai} presents the RMSE and coverage for the average income across the five models.
+Overall, the proposed model outperforms the alternatives in terms of RMSE.
+The coverage for the proposed model remains close to the nominal level of $0.95$ in most cases; however, some under-coverage occurs in spatial interpolation in Setting~2 due to model misspecification.
+Notably, the RMSE for in-sample estimation and temporal prediction decreases as the frequency increases in both settings.
+A similar, albeit more subtle, improvement is seen for spatial interpolation in Setting~1, whereas this is absent in Setting~2.

+Regarding the two-way model, although its in-sample RMSE is often the second smallest after that of the proposed model, it yields higher RMSE than the proposed or the spatial-only models in spatial interpolation and temporal prediction.
+While its in-sample performance improves with higher frequencies, no such gains are observed for spatial interpolation and temporal prediction.
+The spatial-only model produces the second smallest RMSE for spatial interpolation under both settings.
+However, it exhibits under-coverage that persists even as the frequency increases.
+These results highlight the efficacy of incorporating structured spatio-temporal effects; the proposed model demonstrates superior performance by effectively integrating both.
+Finally, estimating the grouped-data model for each area and period separately results in a high in-sample RMSE due to a lack of information borrowing across space and time.

+The employed SAE methods are not specifically designed for grouped data, and the underlying model assumptions differ substantially from the data-generating processes considered in this study.
+Consequently, Table~\ref{tab:sim_ai} highlights the poor performance of these SAE methods, as evidenced by their large RMSEs in both settings and the low coverage in Setting~1.

-Finally, the proposed, two-way, and spatial models are compared based on the RMSE and coverage for the number of households.
-Table~\ref{tab:sim_yy} presents the results for both settings.
-The proposed model with the spatial and temporal effects performs well, exhibiting the smallest RMSEs, except for the in-sample estimation in Setting~2 and the coverages around the targeted $0.95$.
-The two-way model yielded the largest RMSEs in all cases.
-The spatial model produced smaller RMSEs than the two-way model regarding the spatial interpolation.
-However, the proposed model that borrows information over time produced smaller RMSEs than those of the spatial model.
+Finally, the proposed, two-way independent, and spatial-only models are compared based on the RMSE and coverage for the number of households.
+The results are presented in Table~\ref{tab:sim_yy}.
+The proposed model, which incorporates both spatial and temporal effects, performs robustly and achieves the smallest RMSE in most scenarios, with the exception of in-sample estimation.
+Furthermore, its coverage consistently remains close to the nominal level of $0.95$.
+Interestingly, unlike the results for the average income, the performance of the proposed model for household counts does not exhibit a clear trend of improvement with higher survey frequencies.
+The two-way independent model yields the largest RMSE for spatial interpolation and temporal prediction, whereas the spatial-only model produces smaller RMSE for spatial interpolation than the two-way model.